tensorboy/PIDOptimizer/README.md

 </div>

 ## Citation:
-If PIDOptimizer is used in your paper/experiments, please cite the following papers.
+If PIDOptimizer is used in your paper/experiments, please cite the following paper.
 ```
 @inproceedings{pid2018,
    title={A PID Controller Approach for Stochastic Optimization of Deep Networks},